Laura Green – President

 Brenda Armstrong – ADHA Head Delegate

 Brenda Armstrong joined Dixie State University Dental Hygiene Department as assistant professor in 2013 after participating in the successful opening and accreditation of the Dental Hygiene Department at Thomas Nelson Community College (Williamsburg, VA), where she served as assistant professor and clinic coordinator.
+In 2016, DSU named Brenda as the “Teacher of the Year – Rising Star” and in 2017 she was awarded the DSU – Utah Campus Compact Presidential Award for Community Engaged Scholar.
 She received her Master’s in Dental Hygiene from the University of Minnesota, Minneapolis, MN and her BSDH from Weber State University, Ogden, UT.
 Her educational interests include clinical and didactic instruction, research, public health and service-learning.
-Brenda has 25 years of clinical experience.
+Brenda has 25+ years of clinical experience.

 Shelly Costley – ADHA Delegate